Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Abstract

 \section{Abstract}

-Multimodal image fusion (MMIF) aims to integrate information from different modalities to obtain a comprehensive image, aiding downstream tasks.
-However, existing methods tend to prioritize natural image fusion and focus on information complementary and network training strategies.
-They ignore the essential distinction between natural and medical image fusion and the influence of underlying components.
-This paper dissects the significant differences between the two tasks regarding fusion goals, statistical properties, and data distribution.
-Based on this, we rethink the suitability of the normalization strategy and convolutional kernels for end-to-end MMIF.
-Specifically, this paper proposes a mixture of instance normalization and group normalization to preserve sample independence and reinforce intrinsic feature correlation.
-This strategy promotes the potential of enriching feature maps, thus boosting fusion performance.
-To this end, we further introduce the large kernel convolution, effectively expanding receptive fields and enhancing the preservation of image detail.
-Moreover, the proposed multipath adaptive fusion module recalibrates the decoder input with features of various scales and receptive fields, ensuring the transmission of crucial information.
-Extensive experiments demonstrate that our method exhibits state-of-the-art performance in multiple fusion tasks and significantly improves downstream applications.
-The code is available at \href{https://github.com/HeDan-11/LKC-FUNet}{https://github.com/HeDan-11/LKC-FUNet}.
+Multimodal image fusion (MMIF) integrates information from different modalities to obtain a comprehensive image, aiding downstream tasks.
+However, existing research focuses on complementary information fusion and training strategies, overlooking the critical role of underlying architectural components like normalization and convolution kernels.
+We reevaluate the UNet architecture for end-to-end MMIF, identifying that widely used batch normalization limits performance by smoothing crucial sparse features.
+To address this, we propose a hybrid of instance and group normalization to maintain sample independence and reinforce intrinsic feature correlations.
+Crucially, this strategy facilitates richer feature maps, enabling large kernel convolution to fully leverage its receptive field, enhancing detail preservation.
+Furthermore, the proposed multi-path adaptive fusion module dynamically calibrates features from varying scales and receptive fields, ensuring effective information transfer.
+Our method achieves SOTA objective performance on MSRS, M$^3$FD, TNO, and Harvard datasets, producing visually clearer salient objects and lesion areas.
+Notably, it improves MSRS segmentation mIoU by 8.1\% over the infrared image.
+This performance stems from a synergistic design of normalization and convolution kernels, which preserves critical sparse features.
+The code is available at {https://github.com/HeDan-11/LKC-FUNet}.